A narrow specialism with an outsized impact

 Andy Rachleff- co-Founder of Benchmark Capital and Wealthfront.³

-Will this Start-up be able to survive and thrive?”
+“Will this Start-up be able to survive and thrive?”

 That depends on whether a competitive advantage will emerge, for its absence will mean no defensibility from imitation if a company’s innovation was to briefly take off.
 Instead, many Start-ups as business experiments or value hypotheses become the equivalent of free R&D, subsidised by its founders and investors, for nimbler Start-ups and more powerful incumbents to emulate.

-This should be unsurprising, for in an age of low Start-up technical risk and high market risk, once market demand is proven, the technical side is often straightforward for others to reproduce.
+This should not be surprising, for in an age of low Start-up technical risk and high market risk, once market demand is proven, the technical side is often straightforward for others to reproduce.
 Furthermore, as investor Michael Mauboussin points out “companies generating high economic returns will attract competitors willing to take a lesser, albeit still attractive return, which will drive aggregate industry returns to opportunity cost of capital.”⁵ Indeed the greater the success by one company and the larger the perceived TAM opportunity, the more intense will be the competition (e.g. generative AI).

 It is this haze of competition that drives the need for defensibility through a ‘moat’ competitive advantage.